Home Help for families Information & advice Covid-19 and families with disabled children Vaccination, health and social care needs

-Young people aged 16 and 17 can now get a first dose of the Pfizer vaccine.
+Young people aged 12 and 17 can now get two doses of the Pfizer vaccine.

 Our health lead Amanda has put together some questions and answers about the Covid-19 vaccination.
 We are keeping this page under review and will update it as more information becomes available.